hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 considered by default ‘appropriate’.<br /><br />
 When the Declared Office of Destination is considered as not ‘appropriate’, the messages CC013C or CC015C will be responded with CC056C that will report the error code '12- Codelist violation'.

 **Technical Description**

-N/A

-## G0035

-**Functional Description**

-The Holders of the Transit Procedure can only request information on their own Guarantee[s].

-**Technical Description**

-N/A

-## G0036

-**Functional Description**

-COMPETENT CUSTOMS OFFICE AT DEPARTURE which is authorised for Enquiry communicates only with COMPETENT CUSTOMS OFFICE AT DESTINATION which is authorised for Enquiry.<br /><br />
-COMPETENT CUSTOMS OFFICE AT DEPARTURE which is authorised for Recovery communicates only with COMPETENT CUSTOMS OFFICE AT DESTINATION which is authorised for Recovery.

-**Technical Description**

-N/A

-## G0038

-**Functional Description**

-The Header shall be included if the field &lt;TRANSIT OPERATION.MRN&gt; or &lt;TRANSIT OPERATION.LRN&gt; is PRESENT in the rejected message and shall be included in the CC917C.

-**Technical Description**

-N/A

-## G0039

-**Functional Description**

-If the field &lt;TRANSIT OPERATION.LRN&gt; is PRESENT in the rejected message, this Data Item shall be filled in.

-**Technical Description**

-N/A

-## G0040

-**Functional Description**

-If the field &lt;TRANSIT OPERATION.MRN&gt; is PRESENT in the rejected message, this Data Item shall be filled in.

-**Technical Description**

-N/A

-## G0041

-**Functional Description**

-In a case when National risk is identified, by default, the value ‘X’ shall be included in &lt;RiskAnalysisIdentification.code&gt; when generated by the risk engine.
-However, if the sender would likely consider such information sent by the Office of Export /Office of Departure as useless for the recipient, then Office of Export /Office of Departure should use the value ‘N’.

-**Technical Description**